Our mission is to provide all students with the skills they need to enjoy, appreciate and excel in the art of dance for a lifetime.

 Amy has spent the last 30 years studying, performing, and teaching ballet, first at the Becky Payne School of Dance and then at Ballet Abilene under the artistic direction of Nancy Gore.
 Amy danced with Abilene Ballet Theatre as a member of the regional dance company, upon completion of graduate studies.
 She continues to enjoy performing with ABT, along with her family, in the productions of The Nutcracker and Sleeping Beauty and is priviledged to teach young children the joy and discipline of ballet.
 Amy's education and training in both music and dance have enabled her to also perform in community and church musical and theatre productions, including the annual production of Christmas At The Paramount.

 Amy is married to Stanley and is the mother of five children.
 Amy is a homemaker who enjoys investing her time into shaping the lives of young children by helping them to discover their areas of giftedness.

-Mercedes Valdez has been studying with Ballet Abilene since she was three years old and has participated in numerous ABT productions of “The Nutcracker” as well as various spring shows, recitals, and Regional Dance America festivals.
-Mercedes graduated with a bachelor's degree in Political Science/Criminal Justice and is honored to be teaching ballet at ABT.”
+Mercedes Valdez has been studying with Ballet Abilene since she was three years old.
+She has been a performing member of Abilene Ballet Theatre for many years and has performed in numerous productions of "The Nutcracker" as well as various spring performances including "Sleeping Beauty" and "Fairy Tales & Fables", "The King & I" (ABT dancers featured in Abilene Opera Association's production), "West Side Story" (ABT dancers featured in Abilene Opera Association's production), Regional Dance America festivals and countless Ballet Abilene recitals.
+Mercedes graduated with a bachelor's degree in Political Science/Criminal Justice and is honored to be teaching at Ballet Abilene.